Commission considers good and bad of British banking

 For some, appearing before the commission has been an uncomfortable experience.

-"They have a job to do but I think some of the goading of witnesses has been a little unnecessary," said one bank executive who was grilled by MPs
+"They have a job to do but I think some of the goading of witnesses has been a little unnecessary," said one bank executive who was grilled by lawmakers.

 Another banker described his appearance as unpleasant and said he doubted the commission's final report would have much impact because several of the likely proposals, including making it easier for new banks to emerge, had already been set in motion by regulators and the government.